Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Boltzmann equations in the curved spacetime

 where again in the present synthetic case the Fermi velocity $v_F$ that defines the Dirac theory in these solids replaces the speed $c$ of light in relativistic theories of gravitation.
-In fact if one studies the propagation of transverse electric fields in such materials, it turns out that the propagation velocity is determined by $v_F$ and not $c$ ~\cite{Jalali-Mola2020}.
+In fact if one studies the propagation of transverse electric fields in such materials, it turns out that the propagation velocity is set by $v_F$ rather than $c$ ~\cite{Jalali-Mola2020}.
 The electromagnetic force for a particle with charge $q$ will be $\frac{q}{v_{F}}F^{\alpha\beta} U_{\beta}$, where $U_{\beta}=(\gamma v_{F},-\gamma\bs v)$ is velocity three-vector and $\gamma=1/\sqrt{1-(v/v_F)^2}$.
-Finally, adding the electromagnetic force as an external force, the Boltzmann transport equation for an electronic system is written in space-time with a general metric as follows
+Finally, adding the electromagnetic force as an external force, the Boltzmann transport equation for an electronic system is written in space-time with a general metric as follows:

 where $q=-e$ is the electric charge of the electron.
-Eq.~(\ref{BE_curve2}) shows that in curved space-time, in addition to the terms related to the changes in space-time coordinates of the distribution function and the electromagnetic force, there is another term that arises from the geometry and depends on the metric and its derivatives.
+Eq.~(\ref{BE_curve2}) shows that in curved space-time, in addition to the terms related to the changes in space-time coordinates of the distribution function and the electromagnetic force, there is a connection term $\Gamma^i_{\nu\sigma}$ that arises from the geometry and depends on the metric and its derivatives.

 In the following, we solve Eq.~(\ref{BE_curve2}) for the one-particle distribution function at zero temperature.
 In the term related to electromagnetic fields, we take the magnetic field equal to zero and study the system only in the presence of an externally applied electric field.
-This can be done in the well-established approximation that encodes overal effect of collisions into time scale that determines the scattering rate.
+Since there is no applied magnetic field, we ignore the Berry phase contributions.
+This can be done in the well-established approximation that encodes overall effect of collisions into a single time scale that encodes the scattering effects as an average scattering rate.